A toolbox for black hole scattering: Introduction

 The success of black hole scattering is not all-encompassing.
 There certainly are shortcomings, some of which may be more important and/or harder to rectify than others. \paragraph{Some shortcomings so far} \begin{itemize} \item In its strict sense, it is not clear how one must properly define the S-matrix in the presence of a black hole.
 In particular, how Hawking radiation may be incorporated into the asymptotic out states is an interesting concern.
+As mentioned earlier, Fourier modes emerge in the near-horizon region.
+In principle, these may be mapped to states at infinity using classical propagation.
+The primary obstruction is that the wave equation is not analytically solvable in the black hole background.
+Within the confines of AdS/CFT, one may approach this problem from a partial position space Green's functions which are explicitly solvable in lower dimensions \cite{Jana:2020vyx}.
 We essentially turn a blind eye to this issue, and compute scattering amplitudes as if asymptotic states were well-defined.
 A consequence of this is that while the corrections to Hawking's picture are directly calculable in this approach, incorporating Hawking's leading order Bogoliubov transformations require additional care. \item An analytic expression for the graviton propagator in a black hole background is unavailable.
 Therefore, we resort to an approximate version in the near-horizon region.
 For several observables, this sufficiently captures the dominant physics at low energies.
 Nevertheless, it would be of particular interest to understand the limitations of this approximation with care. \item Analyses of scattering processes have been limited to the leading three-vertex arising from the graviton coupled to the minimally coupled scalar stress-tensor.
 Vertex corrections, classical corrections from graviton self-interactions, higher order interactions, other gauge and matter fields have all yet to be studied. \item Another obvious shortcoming of the black hole scattering program is a technical one.
 All calculations so far have only been done in the presence of a large black hole.
 Calculations in the presence of a time dependent background are analytically intractable.
 While the scale at which these effects become is not entirely clear, it is certainly of interest to exhaustively understand what questions necessitate these effects to be studied. \end{itemize}